Jon Berti Player Props: Marlins vs. Pirates

-Jon Berti -- 2-for-4 in his most recent game -- will be in action for the Miami Marlins versus the Pittsburgh Pirates, with Luis Ortiz on the hill, on June 23 at 6:40 PM ET.
+The Miami Marlins and Jon Berti, who went 0-for-3 last time in action, battle Osvaldo Bido and the Pittsburgh Pirates at LoanDepot park, Saturday at 4:10 PM ET.

-He strung together two hits (going 2-for-4) in his most recent game against the Pirates.
+He had a hitless performance in his previous game (0-for-3) against the Pirates.

 Jon Berti Game Info & Props vs. the Pirates